patrickdwyer33/Tracking_3d/README.md

 1. The training data used for this process had bias in the labels or too high variance with too little data.
 2. The intrinsic camera parameters are incorrect.
-3. The implementation of Least-Squares Levenberg-Marquardt from [Torchimize]() I used was incorrect.
+3. The implementation of Least-Squares Levenberg-Marquardt from [Torchimize](https://github.com/hahnec/torchimizehttps://github.com/hahnec/torchimize) I used was incorrect.
 4. My implementation of computing re-projection error is incorrect.
 5. OpenCV's projectPoints() implementation is incorrect.

 In order to avoid labeling bias as much as possible, I used about 50 consistently labeled and double checked sets of four labels, (one for each camera), of the mouse's tail, as it is the most precise point on the mouse.
 I also used this amount of data because the computational complexity of parameter sweeping proved to be restrictive, and I thought that to be the more important aspect at the time.
-I have since labeled 170 sets of 8 sets (one for each body part) of four labels.
+I have since labeled 267 sets of 8 sets (one for each body part) of four labels.
 On initial attempts this data did not help, but further attempts may be successful.

 It is also very possible the intrinsic camera parameters are incorrect.
 After testing the parameters for the intrinsic camera matrix, it seems like these are correct.
-However, attempts to undistort images from the side cameras resulted in imperfect results:
+However, attempts to un-distort images from the side cameras resulted in imperfect results:

 ![Undistorted Image](/readme_images/Undistortion-Test.png)